 - Support a military family in your town who may be missing a loved one stationed elsewhere.
 Make meals, mow the lawn, help with grocery shopping, or simply provide emotional support.

 - Volunteer time at a veterans’ hospital.
-You may be able to read with veterans or engage in other activities.
+You might read with veterans or engage in other activities.

 - Get involved with a military support charity that can provide much-needed funds to struggling families or disabled veterans.